 Following Dan Moody’s reelection as governor in 1928, Gonzaullas’s Borger report proved prescient.
 Criminals murdered the new district attorney John A. Holmes in his garage on the night of September 13, 1929, and Governor Moody sent several Rangers, including Hamer and Gonzaullas, to investigate and restore order.
 Upon receipt of the Rangers’ report, Moody placed Hutchinson County under martial law for several weeks until all officials called on to resign did so.
 Their second time in Borger proved successful, and Gonzaullas and Hamer returned to their regular Ranger duties until the following May.
 The best-known Ranger of his time, Hamer embodied the gruff fierceness of the Rangers in pop culture and boasted an impressive resume that includes the investigation and eventual killing or disbanding of the famed Barrow Gang.

-Born March 17, 1884, to Frank and Lou Emma in Fairview, Texas, Francis Augustus Hamer grew up on a farm in San Saba, Texas.
 Before his esteemed career as a Texas Ranger, Frank Hamer dreamt of becoming a preacher.
 By the age of sixteen, circumstances forced him to become either a lawman or an outlaw.
 Along with his younger brother, and fellow future Texas Ranger, Harrison, Hamer entered into a sharecropping agreement with a local farmer in 1900.
 The farmer, Dan McSwain, took notice of Hamer’s exceptional skill with a gun and offered the future Ranger captain $200 to murder an enemy rancher.
 Both Hamer boys told the intended victim that night of the farmer’s plan, and the following day McSwain attempted to murder the elder Hamer, hitting him in the back with buckshot while the sixteen-year-old tried to escape.
 Following a period of convalescence away from home in West Texas, Hamer returned to the McSwain residence and killed his would-be murderer.
 Thereafter, he pledged to “pursue outlaws relentlessly and bring them to justice.”